-In the 1880 Census of Orion, Oakland County, MI, the family headed by Amzy R. Sutton includes an Etta Sutton, aged 18.
+In the 1880 Census of Orion, Oakland County, MI, the family headed by Amzy R. Sutton includes Etta Sutton, aged 18.
 Some online genealogies, therefore, include her as a daughter of Amzy’s, even though her date of birth would be well before the age at which Amzy’s one known wife would have been capable of bearing children.
 Who was Etta Sutton?

 She provides us with an illustration of why all information should be checked against alternate sources.
 Her name was Etta Place, and she was an orphan who was taken in by the Sutton family.
 A census taker erroneously named her as Etta Sutton in the 1880 census.
-Her obituary, which tells the known facts of her life, appears below.
+Her obituary, which provides the known facts of her life, appears below.

 Death of Miss Etta Place

 Passed Away at Woman’s Hospital After Two Month’s Illness